crysfel/Bleextop/Readme.md

 <h1>Bleextop</h1>

-  Bleextop is a Desktop solution for ExtJS4, the main idea is to provide a plataform that helps developers to start their own applications.
+Bleextop is a Desktop solution for ExtJS4, the main idea is to provide a platform that helps developers to start their own applications.
+This project works with Ext4 and CodeIgniter.

 <h2>Demo</h2>
 A demo version is located at: